coreboot/blobs/soc/mediatek/mt8186/README.md

 SSPM firmware is loaded into SSPM SRAM at system initialization.

 ## Who uses it
-Coreboot will load sspm.bin to SSPM SRAM at ramstage.
+coreboot will load sspm.bin to SSPM SRAM at ramstage.

 ## How to load `sspm.bin`
 Use CBFS to load `sspm.bin`.